casper-ecosystem/cep18/docs/TUTORIAL.md

 ### Viewing the Deploy Details

-You can view the details of the applied deploy using the command below:
+You can view the details of the sent deploy using the command below:

 ```bash
 casper-client get-deploy \
 --node-address http://<HOST:PORT> \